pontem-network/aptos-core/developer-docs-site/docs/concepts/base-gas.md

 # How Base Gas Works

-Aptos transactions by default charge a base gas fee, regardless of market conditions.
+Pont transactions by default charge a base gas fee, regardless of market conditions.
 For each transaction, this "base gas" amount is based on three conditions:

 1. Instructions.